John Wilkinson (British politician)

 John Arbuthnot Du Cane Wilkinson (23 September 1940 – 1 March 2014) was a British Conservative politician.
+He was the MP for Bradford West from 1970 to 1974, and for Ruislip-Northwood from 1979 to 2005.

+Early life

-He was educated at Eton College and Churchill College, Cambridge.
+Wilkinson was born in Slough on 23 September 1940.
+He was educated at Eton College, the Royal Air Force College Cranwell, and Churchill College, Cambridge.

 Electoral history

 He was the member of parliament (MP) for Bradford West from 1970 until February 1974, when he was defeated by the Labour candidate Edward Lyons.
 He failed to regain the seat against Lyons in the following general election that same year.

 In the 1979 general election he was elected as MP for Ruislip-Northwood, succeeding Petre Crowder, where he was re-elected in the successive general elections in 1983, 1987, 1992, 1997 and 2001.

 Wilkinson did not stand in the May 2005 general election, and the succeeding MP for Ruislip-Northwood was fellow Conservative, Nick Hurd.
 By the time of his retirement, Wilkinson was one of the longest-serving Conservative MPs, having served 30 years in Parliament.

 Parliamentary career

 Wilkinson remained on the backbenches for most of his parliamentary career, apart from two brief periods as a Parliamentary Private Secretary (PPS): to the Minister of State for Industry from 1979 to 1980 and to the Secretary of State for Defence from 1981 to 1982.

 A former member of the Royal Air Force (RAF), he spoke frequently in debates on defence and from 1979 to 1990 he was a member of the Parliamentary Assembly of The Western European Union (WEU).
 He also served as a member of the Parliamentary Assembly of the Council of Europe.

 Wilkinson was one of the Maastricht Rebels, from whom the Conservative whip was withdrawn when they voted against legislation to ratify the Maastricht Treaty on European Union.
 Wilkinson and the other rebels continued to oppose the European policy of Conservative Prime Minister John Major for much of the 1992–97 parliament.